piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 ```

 Each of theme mapping file can contain a definition of one or multiple themes.
 The `<themes />` element is a place where
 you can define your themes.
-As you know we distinguish two types of theme: the virtual theme that is specified by the
+As you know we distinguish two types of theme: a virtual theme that is specified by the
-`<vritual-theme />` element and the standard theme that is specified by the `<theme />` element.
+`<vritual-theme />` element and a standard theme that is specified by the `<theme />` element.

 #### Standard theme